 - Discern and share opportunities to utilize restorative circles in their dioceses, parishes, and communities

-About Fr.
-David Kelly & Precious Blood Ministry of Reconciliation
+About Precious Blood Ministry of Reconciliation and the Facilitators

-Fr.
-David A. Kelly is the founder and Executive Director of Precious Blood Ministry of Reconciliation (PBMR) in Chicago, IL.
-In 2000, he, along with other members of his religious congregation, began PBMR to create a place for those who have been impacted by violence and conflict.
+Precious Blood Ministry of Reconciliation (PBMR) creates a place for those who have been impacted by violence and conflict.
 PBMR reaches out to the one who has been harmed, to the one who has done harm, and to the community.
 They also strive to be a resource to other groups and communities who seek reconciliation.

-This training is partially supported by the generosity of an anonymous foundation.
-A suggested donation of $200 offsets the cost of meals and materials provided.
+This training is partially supported by the generosity of an anonymous foundation and is typically valued at a rate of $500 per person.
+A suggested donation of $200 offsets the cost of meals and materials provided (Housing is not included, see below for travel and lodging recommendations.)

 Meals will be provided and each attendee will receive a copy of CMN's recently published book Harm, Healing, and Human Dignity: A Catholic Encounter with Restorative Justice and The Little Book of Circle Process by Kay Pranis.